Shantanu1099/Text-to-Speech-App/README.md

 # Text-to-Speech-App
-The application is coded using HTML, CSS , JavaScript &amp; NodeJS technologies.
+The application is coded using HTML, CSS , JavaScript-(NodeJS/ExpressJs) technologies.

 # Before-Running-Code
 1: npm init -> inside the folder for installing node modules